beave/sagan/doc/source/configuration.rst

 .. option:: "software": "{software type}"

     This is the name of the mapping.
-This is use in the Sagan YAML ``json-software`` type.
+This is used in the Sagan YAML ``json-software`` type.

 .. option:: "nested": "{yes|no|true|false}

-    The configures Sagan to look into nested data (automatically) for values for mappings
+    This configures Sagan to look into nested data (automatically) for values for mappings.

 Mappings:
 ~~~~~~~~~

 .. option:: “syslog-source-ip”

-    TCP/IP address of where the log orignated from.
+    TCP/IP address of where the log originated from.
 Typically the syslog server.

 .. option:: "facility"

-    Syslog facility
+    Syslog facility.

 .. option:: "level"